 Ingredients and substitutions

-I highly recommend using whole baby potatoes or new potatoes for this recipe.
+- Potatoes - I highly recommend using whole baby potatoes or new potatoes for this recipe.
 If using larger russet potatoes or yukon gold potatoes, slice in half or into large quarters.
-Smaller diced potatoes will get mushy when cooked for 8 hours.
+Small diced potatoes will get mushy if cooked for 8 hours.

-Beef broth can be substituted with chicken or vegetable broth.
+- Beef broth - Can be substituted with chicken or vegetable broth if needed.
+Beef broth will add the best flavor.

 Beef roast leftovers will keep for 3 to 4 days in a tightly sealed container in the refrigerator.